zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

    Because of these race conditions all code that invokes the delayed work API must check return values and be prepared to react when either submission or cancellation fails.

+.. _k_delayable_work:

+Delayable Work
+**************

+An ISR or a thread may need to schedule a work item to be processed only after a specified delay, for example to allow more data to be accumulated before processing it.
+This can be done by scheduling a **delayable work item** to be submitted to a workqueue in the future.

+A delayable work item is a standard work item that has the following added
+properties:

+* A **delay** specifying the time to wait before the work item is submitted to a workqueue.

+* A **workqueue indicator** that identifies the workqueue the work item is to be submitted to.

+A delayable work item is initialized in a similar manner to a standard work item.
+It can then be scheduled for submission to a queue after its delay.
+When the schedule request is made the kernel initiates a timeout mechanism that is triggered after the delay has elapsed.
+When the delay completes the kernel submits the work item to the specified workqueue, where it remains pending until it is processed.

+Cancelling a delayable work item is supported, but only if the delay has not completed.
+If the work item had already been submitted to a queue cancellation will have no effect.

+Once the delay completes and the item has been scheduled, it can be re-scheduled for submission again on the same or another work queue without affecting any current submission already present in the work queue.

+If the delay expires while the item is still pending in a work queue the attempt to resubmit it will have no effect, just as with undelayed work items.

+If a delayable work item is re-scheduled before its delay has expired the timeout from the previous submission is cancelled and the scheduling and submission proceeds as usual.

+In the case where no delay is requested (:c:macro:`K_NO_WAIT`) this API behaves exactly as the non-delayed work infrastructure except that any incomplete scheduled timeout is first cancelled.

 Triggered Work
 **************